Table of Contents

 - Cytokinins:

-- Miller et al. identified and crystallized kinetin.
+- Miller and co-workers later isolated and crystallized kinetin.

 - Abscisic Acid (ABA):